Important: Do not take this page lightly.

 The Archaeologist community did not like the fact that so many others were suddenly digging up what they, the Archaeologist believed belonged to them.

-Remember, metal detecting laws fall under the guise of the laws of antiquity.
+Remember, metal detecting laws fall under the rules of the laws of antiquity.

 All of a sudden, that modern coin from 1850, a coin the Archaeologist never had any interest in, suddenly becomes a piece of historical significance…there’s that term again.